kcorey/BadWordFilter/README.md

 In this way, you can have curse words that have embedded spaces, punctuation, newlines, whatever in them.
 It should even handle unicode characters if your censorring needs are a bit more exotic.

 Limitations:

 1. Wayne's trie implementation is very straightforward.
-It could be improved speed-wise, I feel, by inserting in alphabetical order in a given noe, and then implementing a binary search when searching the children of a given node.
+It could be improved speed-wise, I feel, by inserting in alphabetical order in a given node, and then implementing a binary search when searching the children of a given node.

 2. a trie structure is a fairly compact way to represent a repository of words...this implementation is a little free with memory. 'final' is a bit...not sure it's necessary to store the level, and it might be advantageous to store a character as opposed to a string.
 In the spirit of readablity, all of this is ignored.